- How is non-Hodgkin lymphoma treated?

 Rituximab can cause hepatitis B infections that were dormant (inactive) to become active again, sometimes leading to severe liver problems or even death.
 For that reason, your doctor may check your blood for signs of an old hepatitis infection before starting this drug.

-Tositumomab (Bexxar®): This drugs is a monoclonal antibody aimed at CD20 (like rituximab) that has a radioactive molecule attached to it.
+Ibritumomab tiuxetan (Zevalin®): This drug is a monoclonal antibody aimed at CD20 (like rituximab) that has a radioactive molecule attached to it.
 The antibody brings radiation directly to the lymphoma cells.
-This drugs is given as an intravenous (IV) infusion.
+This drug is given as an intravenous (IV) infusion.
 Side effects are similar to those seen with rituximab, although low blood cell counts are seen more often with these drugs.

 Alemtuzumab (Campath®): This antibody is directed at the CD52 antigen.
 It is useful in some cases of chronic lymphocytic leukemia (CLL) and also some types of peripheral T-cell lymphomas.
 It is given by infusion into a vein (IV), usually 3 times a week for up to 12 weeks.
 The most common side effects are fever, chills, nausea, and rashes.
 It can also cause very low white blood cell counts, which increases the risk for serious infections.
 Antibiotic and antiviral medicines are given to help protect against them, but severe and even life-threatening infections can still occur.

 Ofatumumab (Arzerra®): Ofatumumab is another antibody that targets the CD20 antigen.
 It is approved to treat chronic lymphocytic leukemia and is used mainly when other treatments such as chemotherapy, rituximab, and alemtuzumab are no longer working.
 It is being studied for use in treating other lymphomas.
 Side effects are similar to those that are seen with rituximab.